 That means the seating zone can easily require 108–118" of depth before the room feels comfortable.
 In a modest room, that is why a sofa can fit physically but still feel too big in daily use.

-→ What Size Sofa Do I Need for My Living Room?
+- If your current sofa feels too large, compare it against the sizing rules in What Size Sofa Do I Need for My Living Room?

 Final Verdict